Let's talk about it

 Connecting healthcare providers with resources about breast cancer and sexual health, questions, and concerns

-Sexual side effects are a common and often distressing issue for young women during and after breast cancer treatment.
+Sexual side effects are a common and often distressing issue for people during and after breast cancer treatment.

-LBBC is committed to helping young people navigate the complex ways in which breast cancer impacts their lives and to providing healthcare providers the education and resources to address their patients’ unmet needs.
-On this page you will find a collection of resources to help you speak to patients about sexual health and address some of the most common questions and concerns they may face.
-You’ll also find resources to share with your patients as well as links to external organizations.
+LBBC is committed to helping people navigate the complex ways in which breast cancer impacts their lives and to providing healthcare providers with education and resources.
+On this page you will find a collection of resources to help you discuss sexual health with your patients and address some of their most common questions and concerns.
+You’ll also find resources to share with your patients and links to external organizations and articles.

 Print this sign to hang in your office and clearly let your patients know you’re there to listen, and ready to talk.